 We all want our students and our own children to dedicate themselves to lifelong learning.
 We want them to continue to seek knowledge, understanding, and new ideas.
 But, do we hold ourselves as educators to that same hunger for growth?
 In this episode of Courageous Conversations, several educators share their favorite books, podcasts, and PLNs – ones that have helped them grow both professionally and personally.

-Julie Diaz has been an administrator at every level of public education.
-In this episode of Courageous Conversations, Julie shares how parental involvement diminishes in middle and high school grades and provides easy ways parents can respect their child’s growing independence and autonomy without backing out of their educational experience.
+In this episode of Courageous Conversations, Julie Diaz discusses how parental involvement diminishes in middle and high school grades.
+With a career spanning public education administration at every level, Julie leverages her expertise to outline easy ways parents can respect their child’s growing independence and autonomy without backing out of their educational experience.

-Maree Hampton and Katherine Myers are co-founders of Live More Screen Less – a digital wellbeing resource for parents, educators, and students.
-In this episode of Courageous Conversations, Maree and Katherine encourage parents to take the first step at protecting your child’s wellbeing – focus on their sleep.
-Watch this episode for tips on setting boundaries related to technology and sleep.
+In this episode of Courageous Conversations, Maree Hampton and Katherine Myers encourage parents to take that crucial first step in protecting a child’s wellbeing – focusing on their sleep.
+As co-founders of Live More Screen Less, a digital wellbeing resource for parents and educators, Maree and Katherine are full of tips and actionable advice for setting boundaries related to technology and sleep.

 We all have a fear of failing, but we each face that fear and react to failure in our own ways.
 In this episode of Courageous Conversations, several young people share their insights on how to deal with failing and how they view the difference between failing and being a failure.